maxbaird/astrid/README.md

 word or not.

 ## Executing
-Type `./blitzkrieg.out` to execute the solver.
+After building, type `./astrid` to execute the solver.
 You will be presented with a prompt where you must type sixteen letters that represent the Word Blitz puzzle.
 Type the letters as the appear in Word Blitz row by row from top to bottom.
 After typing press enter.